wavebitscientific/wavy/README.md

 FC=gfortran cmake .. -DREAL=128 # for quad precision
 ```

+wavy needs gcc-6.3.0 or later to succesfully build and pass all tests.

 #### Examples

 Initialize a omnidirectional spectrum instance in the frequency range from